rlmark/fp_to_the_max/src/main/scala/_2_functional_datastructures/FunctionalDatastructures.md

-# Number guessing game making use of Scala built ins
+# Making use of Scala built ins

 The second iteration of this code makes use of Scala data structures like Option and Try.